Optimist19/HNGx-task-two/README.md

 2. You will clone this project locally to you system.

+3. You navigate to the folder and then run the project.

-3. You will use npm run dev to run it.
+4. You will use npm run dev to run it.

-4. In line 20 of the CardDynamicComp component, you will have to replace your API key in the space provided.
+5. In line 20 of the CardDynamicComp component, you will have to replace your API key in the space provided.

-5. In line 20 of the Movie component, you will have to replace your API Read Access Token in the space provided.
+6. In line 20 of the Movie component, you will have to replace your API Read Access Token in the space provided.